Kiwi Pavlova

 It is best to use eggs at room temperature.
 So if your eggs are in the fridge, take them out, and carefully divide the egg whites from yolks.
 Leave the egg whites in a bowl for 10 minutes.
 After that, you can start making the pavlova dessert.

 By the way, you can use egg yolks for making my tender Hollandaise Sauce.
 You can then serve it with Eggs Benedict, for example.
-Here is a quick recipe video on how to make the Hollandaise:
+Here is a quick recipe video on how to make the Hollandaise.

 Temperature